leslie-huang/leslie-huang.github.io/index.md

 layout: page
 ---

-I am a PhD student in Data Science at NYU's Center for Data Science, where I will complete my doctoral studies in 2021.
+I am a PhD candidate in Data Science at NYU's Center for Data Science, where I will complete my doctoral studies in spring 2021.
 I use NLP to develop tools and estimation methods for understanding text, especially political communication.

 My dissertation is entitled "Contexualized NLP methods for unsupervised text analysis."